vtex-sites/instoreqa.instore/README.md

 yarn
 ```

-PS.: must have npm permission to use private @vtexlab packages
+PS.: must have npm permission to use private @vtexlab packages with INSTORE_NPM_TOKEN key

 ## Run